 From the Sixth Street clubs in his birthplace of Austin, Texas to the Alpine festivals in Switzerland, from music venues in Paris, France to the Grand Ole Opry in Nashville, john Arthur martinez has proven his music grades on stages all over.
 He acknowledges that he's among the fortunate few that can make a living doing what they love, "I write, record, and perform songs.
 And, in doing so, I bare my soul, meet new souls, and see the world."
 He's celebrating the release of For the Love of Western Swing (& Other Love Songs), his 14th album of original music--yes, 14th.
 The Academy of Western Artists awarded the title track Western Swing Song of the Year honors on August 13, 2020.
-Unfortunately, 2020 Euro Tour dates are postponed until 2021, because of the current pandemic safety concerns.
+Unfortunately, 2020 and 2021 Euro Tour dates are postponed until 2022, because of the current pandemic safety concerns.

 His parents were divorced by the time he was four and even though his mom and stepfather primarily raised him, JAM saw his birth father -- a part time musician -- enough to know that being a performer was a tough life.
 Still, the Austin native had the urge to perform the Texas-style of country he loved since grade school, and sneaking into an Asleep at the Wheel show while he was still underage only made it worse.